mfnch/mfnch.github.io/docs/_articles/analytical-positioning.md

 The choice of $$\ini{t}$$ and $$\fin{t}$$ are not crucial to determine the shape of the curve.
 Of course, they are crucial for determining the time parametrisation of the curve.

+The video below shows some of the features of the solution derived in this page.

+{% include youtube.html id='uSgLO3lU2Qs' %}